An Dinh Palace opens to tourists

 An Dinh Palace (also called Khai Tuong Lau), the place where the last king of Vietnam Bao Dai used to live with his family from 1945 to 1955, has been opened for tourists by the Center for Preservation of Hue Relics.

-An Dinh Palace was built in 1917 and opened in 1918 by King Khai Dinh before he enthroned and then inherited by King Bao Dai and became his living place until 1954.
+Constructed in 1917 and inaugurated in 1918 by King Khai Dinh before he ascended the throne, An Dinh Palace later became the residence of King Bao Dai until 1954.

 Ninh Binh Chosen Among 12 Coolest Filming Locations